Before She Disappeared cover art

 Brought to you by Penguin.

-From the Sunday Times best-selling author Lisa Gardner, a gripping thriller featuring an ordinary woman who will stop at nothing to find the missing people the rest of the world has forgotten.
+From the Sunday Times bestselling author Lisa Gardner, a gripping thriller featuring an ordinary woman who will stop at nothing to find the missing people that the rest of the world has forgotten.

-A new case brings Frankie to Mattapan, a Boston neighbourhood with a rough reputation.
+A new case brings Frankie to Mattapan, a Boston neighborhood with a rough reputation.
 She is searching for Angelique Badeau, a Haitian teenager who vanished from her high school months earlier.

 Resistance from the Boston PD and the victim's wary family tells Frankie she's on her own.
 And she soon learns she's asking questions someone doesn't want answered.